ChrisMurphyOnline/su24-organisms/README.md

 * _M_: maximum energy per organism (100-1000)
 * _K_: maximum food units per cell (10-50)

-# Creating Your Own Player <- NEEDS TO BE REVIEWED!
+# Creating Your Own Player
 Create a class called organisms.gX.GroupXPlayer where X is your group number.
-This class must implement organisms.Player, which defines the following methods:
+This class must implement organisms.OrganismsPlayer, which defines the following methods:
 * _register_: this is called when the instance of the organism is first created; it has a reference to the OrganismsGame and also gets its ID/state value from its parent
 * _name_: returns a String indicating this species' name
 * _color_: returns a Color for use in display in the simulator